MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 ## Lab scenario

-You're a Security Operations Analyst working at a company that implemented Azure Sentinel.
+You are a Security Operations Analyst working at a company that implemented Azure Sentinel.
 You need to explore the benefits of threat hunting with Azure Sentinel Notebooks.

 ### Task 1: Explore Notebooks